 On 28 June 1914, the Serbian nationalist Gavrilo Princip shot Archduke Franz Ferdinand and his wife Sophie in their open car in Sarajevo.
-Austria held Serbia responsible and declared war.
+This event set in motion a sequence of events that led to World War I. Austria held Serbia responsible and declared war.
 The conflict soon escalated and became the first world war.
-It ended four years later with the Armistice of 11 November 1918.
-The date 11 November (11/11) is already remarkable.
+The war I ended four years later with the Armistice of 11 November 1918.
+The date 11 November (11/11) is remarkable.
 But there is something far more peculiar about this event.
 The car in which Franz Ferdinand died bore licence plate number AIII 118, possibly referring to Armistice 11-11-18.

 The assassination succeeded after a series of setbacks.
 Two conspirators failed to act.
 A third threw a bomb that exploded below the next car.
 Franz Ferdinand then changed his plan to visit the wounded from the bombing at the hospital.
 After learning that the plot had failed, Princip positioned himself on the route to the hospital.
 There Franz Ferdinand’s open car reversed after having taken a wrong turn.
 The engine stalled, and the gears locked, just in front of the only person still prepared to kill Franz Ferdinand.